 |Pulse||< 100 / min||< 100 / min||> 100 / min|

 Fig. _1.
-Classification of the severity of episodes of ulcerative colitis_
+Classification of the severity of ulcerative colitis flare-ups_

-6. What should I eat during a flare-up?
+6. What should I eat during an ulcerative colitis flare-up?

 Arastéh, K., Baenkler, H. W., Bieber, C., Brandt, R., & Chatterjee, T. T. (2012).
 Duale Reihe Innere Medizin.
 Georg Thieme Verlag.